 Category II CMEs available for MDs & PAs licensed in WA

 NCCAOM PDA points approved for LAc’s

-CEUs pending approval for LAc’s licensed in CA
+CEUs approved for LAc’s licensed in CA

 Robin Rothenberg, Certified Yoga Therapist